mrhrifat/nextjs-interview-questions/README.md

 39. ### What is React Strict Mode in Next.js?

-    A development mode that highlights potential problems in an application.
+    A development mode only feature for highlighting potential problems in an application.
+It helps to identify unsafe lifecycles, legacy API usage, and a number of other features.

     [:arrow_up: Back to Top](#table-of-contents)